FrankTCA/Gehenna/README.md

 ```
 git clone --recursive https://github.com/FrankTCA/Nether365-WorldPacker.git
 cd Nether365-WorldPacker
-# If you want the latest commit (unstable), run the following command.
+# If you want the latest commit (unstable), run the following commands.
 You will not recieve support for any issues this may cause.
 cd Presets/Nether365
 git pull origin 1.16.5
 cd ../..